davenquinn/xenoliths/paper/text/chapters/03-results.md

 porphyroblasts.
 All samples are Type I peridotites in the @Frey1978 classification system.

-Petrographic study of the host lava and cumulate samples reveals residues from multiple stages of melt fractionation.
-The host lava (CK-1) is an alkali basalt with abundant plagioclase and olivine phenocrysts, and less-abundant clinopyroxene and orthopyroxene.
+The host lava (CK-1)
+is an alkali basalt with abundant plagioclase and olivine phenocrysts, and less-abundant clinopyroxene and orthopyroxene.
-CK-1 includes vesicles, abundant phenocrysts and xenocrysts of olivine, as well as small (<1 cm) dunite and multiphase peridotite fragments.
+CK-1 includes vesicles, abundant phenocrysts olivine, as well as small (<1 cm) dunite and multiphase peridotite fragments.
 The groundmass is dominated by altered glass and microcrystalline plagioclase lathes.